310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% bubble Tetora awkward %}
 I’m sorry, Shinobu-kun.
 All I’ve done is make you worry.

-If I was all alone in this, I probably would’ve broken down.
+If I was all alone in this, I prolly would’ve broken down.

 But you kept saying silly things to ease the mood, even if it was forced… You really helped me out.